12 Amazing Dogs to Remember on National Dog Day

-The military title in this pit bull mix’s name isn’t just there to be cute; it’s a well-earned accolade.
+The military title in this pit bull mix’s name isn’t just there to be cute; it’s a well-earned honor.
 During World War I, the former stray served with the 102nd Infantry alongside his owner, John Robert Conroy, who had smuggled him into France when he was deployed.
-But Stubby’s keen sense of smell and hearing proved to be quite valuable to the unit; he would alert the men to incoming gas attacks and helped to rescue many a wounded soldier.
-But it was by sniffing out a German spy that Stubby earned the title of sergeant.
+But Stubby’s keen sense of smell and hearing proved to be quite valuable to the unit; he would alert the men to incoming gas attacks and helped rescue many wounded soldiers.
+But it was by sniffing out a German spy that Stubby earned the rank of sergeant.

 Rags is another pooch who saw his fair share of combat during World War I, where he accompanied the 1st Infantry.
 Private James Donovan found the terrier mix as a stray in Paris, and brought him back to his unit as a mascot and carrier dog, who would traverse dangerous grounds to deliver notes to the front lines.
 Rags and Donovan returned to America after a gas attack, which Donovan did not survive.
 Rags, however, went on to become a bit of an A-list name and was buried with military honors.

 4. & 5.
 BALTO AND TOGO

 Balto may score the bigger headlines—not to mention a famous statue in Central Park—but the famous sled dog who helped deliver a shipment of antitoxins to Nome, Alaska during a 1925 diphtheria outbreak had a lot of help.
 Particularly from Togo, whose own team of fellow sled dogs traveled twice the distance of Balto’s and crossed the 674-mile trek’s most treacherous parts.
 But as it was Balto’s team who finished the final leg of the record-setting five-and-a-half-day journey, he's the one who grabbed most of the glory.